ChenglongWang/GAME-Net/README.md

     To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp in the list.

 Done!
-In theory now everything is set up to start interacting with the GNN framework!
+In theory now everything is set up to start playing with the GNN framework!

 ## Usage

-You have two possible choices for using the GNN framework:
+You have two possible modes:

 - **Inference mode**: Most likely, you are a curious person and want to probe the performance of the GNN models compared to your DFT simulations.
 In this case, you will test the models developed by us, without going deeper in the details behind the models' creation process and without accessing the DFT data used to train them.